 Frequently Asked Questions

 Faculty, Staff, and Students may complete the necessary documentation via the MyBGSU portal.
 Visitors, Vendors, and Contractors may purchase permits at the Parking Services office.
-Step-by-step directions and requirements are available here.

 There are multiple designated motorcycle parking areas located throughout campus.
 Also, a two-wheeled vehicle may park in any parking space associated with your valid BGSU permit as long as the vehicle is registered under that permit.

 Motorcycle Parking Areas